JetStream Max: What a Cycle!

 The Ocean's Role

-The vast bulk of the water in the water cycle is found in the oceans.
-The oceans hold 96.5% of the earth's water and due to their size it may take thousands of years for a water molecule to move from the ocean to the atmosphere.
+On a global scale, nearly all of the water in the water cycle is in the oceans.
+The oceans hold 96.5% of the earth's water and because of their size it may take thousands of years for a water molecule to move from the ocean to the atmosphere.
 This is in spite of an average 45 inches (114 cm) of water that evaporates from the ocean each year.
 (An additional 1% of salty water is also found in saltwater lakes and saline groundwater.)

 The highest rate of evaporation from the oceans occurs in winter for both the Northern and Southern Hemispheres.
 The location of greatest evaporation is found on the east coasts of continents.
 This is due primarily to winter storms that move off the east coasts of continents which tend to have strong winds.
 These winds help carry water vapor away from its source thereby allowing more evaporation to take place.